-KCHS encourages parent and community input regarding our program.
-We hope that if you have a concern, you will speak immediately to your child's teacher or center manager.
-If you feel that your concerns are not being addressed, please request a Parent and Community Grievance Form, or access the form at knoxheadstart.org.
-If you consider your concern an emergency, please feel free to contact the Executive Director, Peg Tazewell, directly at (740) 393-6972, or via email at ptazewell@knoxheadstart.org.
+Knox County Head Start, Inc. (KCHS) encourages parent and community input regarding our program.
+If you have a concern, we ask that you speak directly to your child's teacher or center manager to have your concerns resolved.
+KCHS employees will document these conversations in Child Plus, our information management system.

+If you feel that your concerns are not being addressed by your child's teacher or center manager, you may share concerns directly with Associate Director Jessica Collins (icollins@knoxheadstart.org) who supervises all center managers.
+If you consider your concern an emergency, please feel free to contact the Executive Director Peg Tazewell, by calling (740) 393-6972, or via email at ptazewell@knoxheadstart.org.